The reason I got into this profession

 One goal I’m saving for

 Property in San Francisco, and continuous travel.
-I’ve been to 15 countries and have much more to go!
+I’ve been to 15 countries and have many more to go!

 Primary way I’m advancing my career knowledge